Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 In addition to the various types of simple carbohydrates that we know as sugars, you’ll find many different ingredients on food labels that qualify, some familiar like many of those listed above, and others relatively unknown.

-When you’re reading those Nutrition Facts and you see the grams of sugar but don’t recognize it in the ingredients, you may not realize just how much is added to your food.
+When you’re reading those Nutrition Facts labels and you see the grams of sugar but don’t recognize it in the ingredients, you may not realize just how much is added to your food.

-Though many foods naturally contain natural sweetening agents, it is also added during processing to improve the taste of processed foods and increase shelf life.
+Though many foods naturally contain sweetening agents, it is also added during processing to improve the taste of processed foods and increase shelf life.
 Thus, there is a difference between an ingredient that is added (hence the name “added sugar”) and naturally occurring sweetener (which should be limited, nonetheless).

 From Lisa D’Agrosa, M.S., R.D. at EatingWell, some other names for natural sweeteners include: